-a.
+- a.
 Signs & Symptoms: It is important to observe for signs of heat illness.
 Some trouble signs are nausea, incoherence, fatigue, weakness, vomiting, cramps, weak rapid pulse, flushed appearance, visual disturbances, and unsteadiness.
-Heat stroke victims, contrary to popular belief, may sweat profusely as athletes are exercising.
-If heat illness is suspected, seek immediate medical service.
+Exertional heat stroke victims, contrary to popular belief, may sweat profusely as athletes are exercising.
+If heat illness is suspected, seek immediate medical service. - b.

-b.
 Recognition & Care: Coaches, athletic trainers, and players should refer to the multiple published best practices by the NATA, American College of Sports Medicine (ACSM), NFHS, and NCAA on preventing and managing heat illness.
 Emergency action plans should be activated.
 First aid should include removal from activity, taking off all equipment and placing the student-athlete in a cool, shaded environment.
 Fluids should be given orally.
 Core temperature and vital signs should be serially assessed.
-The student-athlete should be cooled by ice immersion and ice towels, and use of IV fluid replacement should be determined by a physician.
+The student-athlete should be cooled by ice immersion and ice towels.
+Use of IV fluid replacement should be determined by a physician.
 Some schools have plastic outdoor tubs or swim pools filled with ice water available at practice facilities in hot and humid environments.
+Best practices emphasize core temperature measured rectally as most reliable measure of core body temperature.
+Reducing core temperature and minimizing the duration of hyperthermia is essential in reducing the risk of potential organ damage or death (i.e., "Cool First, Transport Second") (Casa et al. 2015).